watsonwork/watsonwork-helloworld/README.md

 A Node.js example app that sends a message to [Watson Work] (https://workspace.ibm.com).

-This program shows how to implement an app that retrieves information about a Watson Work space and sends a message to it.
-It also demonstrates how to authenticate with Watson Work as an application and obtain the OAuth token needed to make Watson Work API calls.
+This program shows how to retrieve information about a Watson Work space and send a text message with a title and simple markdown formatting to the conversation in that space.

+It also demonstrates how to authenticate as an application with Watson Work and obtain the OAuth token needed to make Watson Work API calls.

 Try it out
 ---